Rodrigo-Suguimoto/100-days-of-code/log.md

 **Thoughts:** I didn't like to check the answer on freecodecamp, but I was stuck and I didn't find the answer on Google.
 But it's great that I could get how to solve it!

 **Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/apply-functional-programming-to-convert-strings-to-url-slugs

+### Day 10: January 13, 2020 - Monday

+**Today's Progress**: I've learned about every, some and how to curry a function.
+I'm almost finishing the Javascript course.
+Amazing!

+**Thoughts:** There's so much to learn.
+This excites me and at the same time, frightens me.
+Confusing, right?

+**Link(s) to work:** https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/functional-programming/apply-functional-programming-to-convert-strings-to-url-slugs